backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

   <img src="/images/math_ML_imgs/logreg_feat_select2.png">
 </p>

 This seems more likely.
-Additionally, one of the benefits of logistic regression is that if this set still contains any useless features, the model will naturally ignore them.
+Additionally, one of the benefits of logistic regression is that if the set still contains any useless features, the model will naturally ignore them.

 ### <span style="font-size:1.2em;">Hyperparameter Tuning</span>